1995parham-learning/1995parham-learning.github.io/content/Finance/Stablecoins.md

 ## What Are Stablecoins?

 Stablecoins are cryptocurrencies whose value is pegged, or tied, to that of another currency, commodity, or financial instrument.
+Stablecoins aim to provide an alternative to the high volatility of the most popular cryptocurrencies, including Bitcoin (BTC), which has made crypto investments less suitable for everyday transactions.